-AQAP trying to hide explosives in laptop batteries
+AQAP trying to hide explosives in laptops, official says

 But Rep. John Katko, R-New York, who has been briefed on the matter, said, "There's no question this is the right move."

 Katko said the ban is based on credible new and existing intelligence.
-The congressman said that the list of airports that fell under the ban were based on the intelligence community's assessment of the information.
+The congressman said the list of airports that fell under the ban were based on the intelligence community's assessment of the information.

+The 10 international airports covered by the US ban are in Cairo, Egypt; Dubai and Abu Dhabi, UAE; Istanbul, Turkey; Doha, Qatar; Amman, Jordan; Kuwait City; Casablanca, Morocco; and Jeddah and Riyadh, Saudi Arabia.

+The nine airlines are Egyptair, Emirates Airline, Etihad Airways, Kuwait Airways, Qatar Airways, Royal Air Maroc, Royal Jordanian Airlines, Saudi Arabian Airlines and Turkish Airlines.